KhemnarMayuresh/my-chain/Readme.md

     *Note* : You can call this api using your localhost. execute command `npm run dev`.
 Then the API will be available on port 3001. whereas the port no 5001 will be used for websocket to cummunicate with other blockchain nodes.

+- **miner.js** - Miner code which contain all necessary functions for mining proccess on blockchain.

 - **p2p-server.js** - P2pServer code which contain websocket to connect with other blockcahin nodes and sync blockcahin over all connected nodes.

 > **blockchain folder** - contains the logic for blocks and blockchain.